itead/Segnix/README.md

 # For more help

+You can find some important and helpful documents in directory `SDK/doc/`.

 Please find in project wiki at <http://wiki.iteadstudio.com/ITEAD_SDK>.
 With more and more hardware that it supports, wiki will also be updated accordingly.